Bridesmaid: Maid of honor

 The bride (center) with her maid of honor (third from left) and bridesmaids.
 The maid of honor can be distinguished by her dress, which differs somewhat from that of the other bridesmaids, as well as by her position in the traditional place of honor at the immediate right of the principal party.
 From 1929, in Minnesota, US.

 In the United Kingdom, the term "maid of honour" originally referred to the female attendant of a queen.
 The term 'bridesmaid' is normally used for all bridal attendants in the UK.
 However, when the attendant is married, or is a mature woman, the term 'matron of honour' is often used.
 The influence of American English has led to the chief bridesmaid sometimes being called the maid of honour.

 In North America, a wedding party might include several bridesmaids, but the 'maid of honor' is the title and position held by the bride's chief attendant, typically her closest friend or sister.
 In modern-day weddings, some brides opt to choose a long-time male friend or brother as their head attendant, using the title 'best man' or 'man of honor'.

 The activities of the principal bridesmaid may be as many or as varied as she allows the bride to impose upon her.
 Her only required duty is to participate in the wedding ceremony.
 Typically, however, she is asked for help with the logistics of the wedding as an event, such as addressing invitations, and for her help as a friend, such as attending the bride as she shops for her wedding dress.

 Aside from being the bride's right hand, the maid of honor is responsible for leading the rest of the bridal party through the planning of any pre-wedding events.
 For example, the principal bridesmaid will be the one to make the arrangements for the bridal shower, including invitations, decorations, food, and any games or activities that will be played.
-He or she will also be in charge of planning the bachelorette party, including any travel or lodging accommodations that must be arranged.
+She will also be in charge of planning the bachelorette party, including any travel or lodging accommodations that must be arranged.

 On the day of the wedding, her principal duty is to provide practical and emotional support.
 She might assist the bride with dressing and, if needed, help the bride manage her veil, a bouquet, a prayer book, or the train of her wedding dress during the day.
 In a double-ring wedding, the chief bridesmaid is often entrusted with the groom's wedding ring until it is needed during the ceremony.
 Many brides ask bridesmaids if they are adults, to be legal witnesses who sign the marriage license after the ceremony.
 If there is a reception after the wedding, the maid of honor may be asked to offer a toast to the newlywed.